MillionConcepts/lhorizon/docs/paper.md

 the `jplhorizons` issues to _astroquery_.) _astroquery_’s parsers and _astropy_ tables are powerful, but this power comes at a performance cost.
 The cost is irrelevant for many applications, but quite relevant for use cases with tens to hundreds of thousands of data points per analysis.
-We wrote an entirely new response parser using only builtins, _numpy_, and _pandas_, resulting in performance improvements of 10-100x. `lhorizon`’s other features have grown from there.
+We wrote an entirely new response parser using only builtins, _NumPy_, and _pandas_, resulting in performance improvements of 10-100x. `lhorizon`’s other features have grown from there.

 # Statement of Need